cartoon-raccoon/ropemporium/3-callme/SHELL.md

 Nice, we have our `puts` address.
 Now we just need to get its offset.
 And for this, we will be examining our very own `libc`.

 On my machine, the `libc` shared object being used is `/usr/lib/libc.so.6`.
-Let's load it up in Cutter (this will take a while), and once it's loaded, seek for the function with `sym.puts`:
+Let's load it up in Cutter (this will take a while), and once it's loaded, search for the function with `sym.puts`:

 ```text
 int puts (const char *s);